VGirol/JsonApi-Faker/README.md

 # JsonApi-Assert

-Provides a number of assertions to test documents using the JSON:API specification.
+This package provides a lot of assertions for testing documents using the [JSON:API specification](https://jsonapi.org/).

 ## Technologies

-- PHP 7
+- PHP 7.0+
-- PHPUnit 7
+- PHPUnit 8.0+

 ## Installation